Boeing pilots' messages on 737 MAX safety raise new questions

 Federal prosecutors aided by the FBI, the Department of Transportation's inspector general and several blue-ribbon panels are investigating the 737 MAX's certification.
 And the U.S. Senate Commerce Committee confirmed it will question Muilenburg at an Oct.
 29 hearing, one day before a House of Representatives panel is scheduled to question him.

-The 737 MAX has been grounded worldwide since March, forcing more than 100 daily flight cancellations at large U.S operators of the aircraft like Southwest Airlines Co <LUV.N> and American Airlines <AAL.O>, and eroding their profits.
+The 737 MAX has been grounded worldwide since March, forcing more than 100 daily flight cancellations at large U.S operators of the aircraft such as Southwest Airlines Co <LUV.N> and American Airlines <AAL.O>, and eroding their profits.

-Boeing has said the grounding has already cost it at least $8 billion (6.2 billion pounds).
+Boeing has said the grounding has already cost it at least $8 billion.

 'I BASICALLY LIED'